Skip to content

 1. Compact models with natural convection

-These entry-level ovens, often used for simple applications such as drying or pre-incubation, can be found for as little as €400 in reconditioned versions.
-New ones cost between €700 and €1,500 for capacities ranging from 30 to 60 liters.
+These entry-level ovens, often used for simple applications such as drying or pre-incubation, can be found refurbished starting at €400.
+New ones typically cost between €700 and €1,500 for a capacity ranging from 30 to 60 liters.

 2. Forced convection laboratory ovens